otrv4/otrv4/otrv4.md

      message.
 From this Prekey message:
      * Sets `Y` and `y` as `our_ecdh`: the ephemeral ECDH keys.
      * Sets `B` as  and `b` as `our_dh`: the ephemeral 3072-bit DH keys.
+   * Retrieves his corresponding User Profile from local storage, by using the 'User Profile Indentifier' attached to the Non-Interactive-Auth message.
+   * Retrieves his corresponding Prekey Profile from local storage, by using the 'Prekey Profile Indentifier' attached to the Non-Interactive-Auth message.
    * Validates Alice's User Profile and extracts `H_a` from it.
    * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
 If the versions are incompatible, Bob